 We are approaching a world where the question will not be ‘Where do you work?’ but ‘Do you cowork?’

 These fancy words and tags were used in almost every presentation and discussion panel.
 It was funny to see how the speakers try to convince the crowd of the importance of these words and that the future belongs to Co-*.
-I guess everyone in the conference agree on that.
+I guess everyone at the conference agree on that.
 This is the main reason we are here – because we all believe in the future of the coworkings and the power of communities.

 Of course, we all understand the value that a group of people can create if put together in a nice environment that stimulates creativity and collaboration.
 When you scale this pattern, you may create huge value and implication on the whole world.
 No question here.